Tired of your house’s drab exterior? Give your uPVC front door a new lease of life and brighten up your home with an Al Fresco makeover.

-We advise that you are as gentle as possible with the door for the first 48 hours, as the paint will be quite soft.
-After two weeks, the door will be fully cured and highly durable.
+We advise that you treat the surface gently for the first 48 hours, as the paint will need to cure (harden).
+After three weeks, the uPVC door will be fully cured and highly durable.

 For more step by step tutorials and helpful tips from our Brand Ambassador Craig Phillips, subscribe to FrenchicTV on YouTube.

 Need some inspiration?
-Join our Facebook page to see what others have achieved with our Al Fresco weatherproof paint range.
+Join our Facebook group to see what others have achieved with our Al Fresco weatherproof paint range.

 offers and gossip